Hesperian Health Guides

 Needing to urinate often

 Needing to urinate (pee) often is normal, especially in the first and last months of pregnancy.
 This happens because the growing womb presses against the bladder (the place where the body stores urine).
-It is so common that some midwives joke: “A man who cannot find his pregnant wife should wait near the place where she urinates.
-If she is not there, she will be soon!”
+It is so common that some midwives joke: âA man who cannot find his pregnant wife should wait near the place where she urinates.
+If she is not there, she will be soon!â

 If urinating hurts, itches, or burns, the woman may have a bladder infection or a vaginal infection.
-Be sure to treat these infections right away — they can cause early labor and other problems.
+Be sure to treat these infections right away â they can cause early labor and other problems.

 Discharge (wetness from the vagina)

 Discharge is the wetness all women have from the vagina.
-A woman’s body uses this discharge to clean itself from the inside.
-For most women the discharge changes during their monthly cycle.
+A womanâs body uses this discharge to clean itself from the inside.
+Usually clear or yellowish, for many women the amount and appearance of this discharge changes at different times in their monthly cycle.
 Pregnant women often have a lot of discharge, especially near the end of pregnancy.
-It may be clear or yellowish.
-This is normal.

 Difficulty getting up and down